unixorn/zsh-quickstart-kit/Readme.md

 We also have zgen load oh-my-zsh and these plugins:
   * aws
-  * brew - only loaded on OS X
+  * brew - only loaded on macOS
   * chruby
   * colored-man
   * git
   * github
-  * osx - only loaded on OS X
+  * osx - only loaded on macOS
   * pip
   * python
   * rsync